thomaspark/bootswatch/README.md

 Each theme consists of two SASS files. `_variables.scss`, which is included by default in Bootstrap, allows you to customize the settings. `_bootswatch.scss` introduces more extensive structural changes.

-Check out the [Help page](https://bootswatch.com/help/) for more details on building your own theme.
+Check out the [Help page](https://bootswatch.com/help/#customization) for more details on building your own theme.

 API
 -----

 A simple API is available for integrating your platform with Bootswatch.
-More info at https://bootswatch.com/help/#api
+More info can be found on the [Help page](https://bootswatch.com/help/#api).

 Contributing
 -----